omnibond/ccRender/README.rst

     mkdir /home/<user>/blenderscripts/startup
     pip3 install --target=/home/<user>/blenderscripts/modules/ ccRender

 If you wish to install them through Github, the process is similar.
-You will need the following dependency:
+You will need to install the following dependency:
 ::

     git-core